 Regardless, being able to serve return visitors customized experiences can help convert those who come back to research further.

-Lucky Orange recognizes return visitors so you can provide live chat, or offer a poll to determine what brought them back to the site.
+Lucky Orange recognizes return visitors so you can provide live chat, segment recordings to watch user behavior or offer a poll to determine what brought them back to the site.

 Prepare customer loyalty campaigns

 Customer loyalty efforts vary greatly by industry but should always focus on reinforcing the initial purchase as the right decision.
 Providing engaging content, customer service check-ins and loyalty discounts will encourage customers to become long-term advocates.